mokuda2/senioryearreflection/_posts/2023-04-05-State-of-the-Soul.md

 description: My love-hate relationship towards the BYU community and the gay community
 ---

 Note: This chapter is very theoretical and won't contain much story.
 I express some of my perspectives that may be uncomfortable and emotionally charging towards the BYU community and the gay community.
 This chapter contains some of my personal battles and struggles, so I hope that readers keep that context in mind and create space to be open to perspectives they've not considered before.
+In an episode from Questions from the Closet, Ben, Charlie, and Aliah do an amazing job at explaining [what minority stress is](https://questionsfromthecloset.com/episode/?s=4&e=7) and how it affects minority groups' thoughts and behavior, which will be what most of this chapter will be about.

 ## Section 1

 Dating life this semester was pretty mundane.
 I was using dating apps but mostly to find friends.
 By the end of the semester, I figured that dating apps weren’t tools for finding friends.
 Obviously.
 But I didn’t like how after one date, I’d never see the guy again, even if I left on good terms.
 I wanted to meet and hang out with people like I did at institute.

 I watched a few episodes of Parks and Rec on a few different occasions with one guy.
 I went on a few “dates” with another guy who was completely new to dating.
 There was another guy I went on “dates” with for about a month.
 They all seemed more interested in me than I wanted them to be, so none of them became my friends.
 Thankfully, dating life wasn’t as emotional of a roller coaster as last school year.

+I had four categories or "evaluation criteria" I used to evaluate how interested I was in pursuing something further when dating a guy.
+From greatest importance to least, I evaluated character, looks, personality, and interests.

+First, character.
+I think about Christlike attributes when it comes to a person's character.
+Developing one's character is something everyone has control over.
+Anyone could be respectful.
+Anyone could be patient.
+It comes down to how one is developing those attributes and which attributes he values most.
+I also consider intelligence to be part of character.
+How does he develop and use his academic, social, and emotional intelligence?
+What goals does he have?
+Character isn't something I find in someone immediately on the first or second date.
+I think a true person's character shows when the "impressing the other person" stage dies down.

+Second, looks.
+I think straight guys and gay guys share common ground where appearance is an important factor in finding a partner.
+If I had to date a girl, I'd tell her straight up that I'm dating her for her personality and not her looks.
+In photos or videos of couples, I always look at the guy.
+I don't care about the girl's appearance.

+Third, personality.
+I see this as more of the innate or unique part of a person.
+One person can be loud and another person can be reserved, but both can express respect or kindness in their own ways.
+That's how I differentiate personality from character.

+Fourth, interests.
+Commonality in interests isn't something I value as much as I value how well a guy communicates or treats other people, but similar interests can be a great way to connect.

+At least for the moment, dating life was pretty bland.
+I really just wanted to find good friends and influences.

 ...